Italian cruiser Emanuele Filiberto Duca d'Aosta: Allied service

-After the Italian Armistice, d'Aosta had a minor refit at Taranto and in October 1943, with the cruisers Luigi di Savoia Duca degli Abruzzi and Giuseppe Garibaldi, she sailed to the South Atlantic, to serve with the Allies on shipping blockade duties, based at Freetown.
-While in front of South America, the sailors broke up in mutiny, because of too long time (six months) without a single port call.
+After the Italian Armistice, Duca d'Aosta had a minor refit at Taranto and in October 1943, with the cruisers Luigi di Savoia Duca degli Abruzzi and Giuseppe Garibaldi, she sailed to the South Atlantic, to serve with the Allies on shipping blockade duties, based at Freetown.
 There were seven patrols between November 1943 and February 1944; she returned to Italy in April and, thereafter, was used only for transport.